 7. How much do I value silence?
 Babies make a lot of noise from the very first moment they enter this world.
 Your life may never be silent again.
 I don’t think prospective parents think about this aspect of parenting.
 It’s not that you won’t have a few moments of silence, because they do occur (occasionally…), but for the most part, babies coo, cry, grunt, giggle, cough, babble, burp, pass gas, scream, etc. (Notice I didn’t mention ‘talk’.
 That’s a whole other dimension of sound when it comes from a child.)
 Expect to hear these things at all hours, any time of day or night, whether or not you are having a great day or are experiencing a debilitating migraine.
 Babies make noise.
 End of story.

 10. Am I ready to love another human being more than myself?
 It really does boil down to that.
 Having a baby requires all of you, no matter how imperfect you are.
 You’ll learn if you are willing to be a great parent.
-Chances are you’ll find how easy it is to give up the quiet, space and time to your children.
-It’ll all return to you eventually, when they are ready to fly from the nest, but by then you’ll love the noise, cuddling and busyness that you will miss it.
+Chances are you’ll find how easy it is to give up the quiet, space, and time to your children.
+It’ll all return to you eventually when they are ready to fly from the nest, but by then you’ll love the noise, cuddling, and busyness.
 Ask an elderly parent.
 They’ll tell you.

 Having a Baby: The Very Basics of Trying to Conceive

 If you are ready to have a baby, there are a few things you must understand.
 Yes, I’m sure you understand it takes male cells and female cells to reproduce.
 Do you know when it should happen, that the tiny cells should meet?